Loading Content, Please wait....

 Most of the refugees here are from eastern Bosnia, the areas closest to Serbia that were the first to be overrun and cleansed during April and May 1992.

-During three trips to Bosnia between 1995 and 1997, Glenn Ruga, Frank Ward, and Barbara Ayotte record the stories of people in Bosnia who have survived ethnic cleansing.
-As they begin to rebuild their lives, refugees, professionals, and government officials talk about their past experiences and their hopes for a united and multi-ethnic Bosnia.
+During three trips to Bosnia between 1995 and 1997, Glenn Ruga, Frank Ward, and Barbara Ayotte recorded the stories of people in Bosnia who have survived ethnic cleansing and genocide.
+As they rebuilt their lives, refugees, professionals, and government officials talk about their past experiences and their hopes for a united and multi-ethnic Bosnia.

 Frank Ward, Photography